The Mask

 Covering the nose and mouth comes natural in any profession where people have to cope with stench, dust, smoke or poisonous vapors.
 But wearing a mask constantly was found bothersome, which may sound familiar to some of us, and life expectancy was not yet the issue that it is today.

-When it comes to plague, the people that did tie a cloth to their face were those who needed their hands, like corpse collectors: often they were convict laborers.
-Hired corpse carriers and volunteers reportedly wore full-face masks as well.
-These could consist of a piece of waxed cloth or leather with eye-holes.
+When it comes to plague, the people that did tie a soaked cloth to their face were those engaged in hands-on tasks, like corpse collectors, who were often convict laborers.
+Hired grave diggers and volunteers reportedly wore special garments as well.
+Their masks or hoods could be crafted from materials like waxed cloth or leather, incorporating eye-holes.

 Plague carriers